Regional Programming Development Fund

 Do you have an idea for a documentary, comedy or music program?
 Your local CBC station can provide content creators with ready access to the network and support for development of new programs via the Regional Programming Development Fund (RPDF).

-In 2010/11, content produced through the Fund aired regionally in prime-time on Saturdays throughout the summer.
-A 'best of' selection of this content is now airing nationally on Absolutely Canadian. http://www.cbc.ca/absolutelycanadian/
+The content produced through the Fund airs regionally in prime-time on Saturdays throughout the summer.
+A 'best of' selection of this content airs nationally on Absolutely Canadian. http://www.cbc.ca/absolutelycanadian

 While the focus is on creating content for the above slots, RPDF funds may also be used for script development, training, and pilots.

 Please speak to regional program development staff in your area.
 They maintain close working relationships with national creative heads, and can assist in the review, development, and production of projects.

 Do you have a question about the Regional Programming Development Fund?
 We've answered the most common queries in our list of Frequently Asked Questions below.
 If you still can't find the answer you're looking for, please use the contact section.